from Christian DeLord

 As Einstein said:

 “He who overcomes the crisis overcomes himself without being ‘overcome’.
-He who attributes his failures and difficulties to the crisis, violates his own talent and gives more value to problems than to solutions.
-The real crisis is the crisis of incompetence.
-The inconvenience of people and nations is the laziness in seeking solutions and ways out.
+He who attributes his failures and difficulties to the crisis, violates his own talent and values problems more than solutions.
+The real crisis, is the crisis of incompetence.
+The drawback of people and nations is laziness in seeking solutions and ways out.
 Without crisis there are no challenges, without challenges life is a routine, a slow agony.
 Without crisis there is no merit.
-It is in the crisis that the best of each one emerges, because without crisis all winds are only light breezes.”
+It is in crisis that the best in everyone emerges, for without crisis all winds are only slight breezes.”

-I think people, in general, should start to understand that this is the time to reinvent themselves both professionally and emotionally speaking.
-I believe (I hope) that the era of guaranteed work for life, monotony and mediocrity is coming to an end… only those who are deeply prepared will understand.
+I think people, in general, should begin to understand that this is the time to reinvent themselves both work-wise and emotionally speaking.
+I believe (I hope) that the era of guaranteed lifetime employment, monotony and mediocrity is coming to an end–only those who are deeply prepared will understand.

-To speak of crisis is to increase it, and to remain silent in the crisis is to exalt conformism.
+To talk about the crisis is to increase it, and to be silent in the crisis is to exalt conformity.
 Instead, let’s work hard.
 Let’s end once and for all the only dangerous crisis, which is the tragedy of not wanting to fight to overcome it.

-If these words have inspired you or made you think, leave a comment below.
+If these words have stimulated you or made you think, please leave your comment below.